Walking Rehabilitation After Stroke

 Home rehabilitation for stroke patients offers significant advantages for both the patient and the healthcare system, such as:

-• Advanced Equipment: Utilizing advanced technologies like gait rehabilitation systems designed for home use.
+• Advanced Equipment: Utilizing advanced technologies like Walking rehabilitation systems designed for home use.

 • Frequent Home Visits: Physiotherapists and social workers regularly visit the patient at home.